ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13004/overview.md

 The RAK13004 is a PWM expander module that can be mounted to the IO slot of WisBlock Base board.
 It can be controlled 16-channel LED, and the module uses PCA9685 from NXP, I2C interface.

 ## Product Features

 - 16 LED drivers connector
-- 1&nbsp;MHz Fast-mode Plus compatible I2C-bus interface
+- 1 MHz Fast-mode Plus compatible I2C-bus interface
 - 4096-step (12-bit) linear programable brightness per LED
-- LED output frequency typically varies from 24&nbsp;Hz to 1526&nbsp;Hz
+- LED output frequency typically varies from 24 Hz to 1526 Hz
 - Supports hot insertion
 - Low Standby Current
-- 5.5&nbsp;V tolerant inputs
+- 5.5 V tolerant inputs
-- Operating Voltage: 2.3&nbsp;V to 5.5&nbsp;V @ -40&nbsp;°C to +85&nbsp;°C
+- Operating Voltage: 2.3 V to 5.5 V @ -40 °C to +85 °C
 - Chipset:  NXP Semiconductors PCA9685
-- Module size: 25X35&nbsp;mm
+- Module size: 25X35 mm

 ## Prerequisites